AngelPerezM/design-patterns/README.md

 # OOPDesignPaternsCPP
 In this proyect I will implement in C++ all the design patterns examples from the book Head First Design Patterns.

-The design patterns examples are classified by the "purpose" criteria (i.e. creational, structural and behavioral).
+The design patterns examples are classified by the "purpose" criterion (i.e. creational, structural and behavioral).